Aliases for ITGAV Gene

 External Ids for ITGAV Gene

-This gene encodes a protein that is a member of the integrin superfamily.
-Integrins are heterodimeric integral membrane proteins composed of an alpha chain and a beta chain.
-This protein undergoes post-translational cleavage to yield disulfide-linked heavy and light chains that combine with multiple integrin beta chains to form different integrins.
-This protein has been shown to heterodimerize with beta 1, beta 3, beta 5, beta 6, and beta 8; the heterodimer of alpha v and beta 3 is the Vitronectin receptor.
-This protein interacts with several extracellular matrix proteins to mediate cell adhesion and may play a role in cell migration.
-It is proposed that this protein may regulate angiogenesis and cancer progression.
-Alternative splicing results in multiple transcript variants that encode different protein isoforms.
-Note that the integrin alpha 5 and integrin alpha V chains are produced by distinct genes. [provided by RefSeq, Jan 2015]
+The product of this gene belongs to the integrin alpha chain family.
+Integrins are heterodimeric integral membrane proteins composed of an alpha subunit and a beta subunit that function in cell surface adhesion and signaling.
+The encoded preproprotein is proteolytically processed to generate light and heavy chains that comprise the alpha V subunit.
+This subunit associates with beta 1, beta 3, beta 5, beta 6 and beta 8 subunits.
+The heterodimer consisting of alpha V and beta 3 subunits is also known as the vitronectin receptor.
+This integrin may regulate angiogenesis and cancer progression.
+Alternative splicing results in multiple transcript variants.
+Note that the integrin alpha 5 and integrin alpha V subunits are encoded by distinct genes. [provided by RefSeq, Oct 2015]

 GeneCards Summary for ITGAV Gene

 ITGAV (Integrin, Alpha V) is a Protein Coding gene.
-Diseases associated with ITGAV include chorioangioma and cerebral hypoxia.
-Among its related pathways are PI3K-Akt signaling pathway and Proteoglycans in cancer.
-GO annotations related to this gene include protein kinase C binding and virus receptor activity.
+Diseases associated with ITGAV include cerebral hypoxia and colon carcinoma in situ.
+Among its related pathways are PI3K-Akt signaling pathway and Immune System.
+GO annotations related to this gene include protease binding and voltage-gated calcium channel activity.
 An important paralog of this gene is ITGA8.

 UniProtKB/Swiss-Prot for ITGAV Gene